mobility-es/train-damage-tutorial/README.md

 #Train Damage App
-The Train Damage app is a simple AIQ app for reporting damages on a train.
+A simple AIQ app for reporting damages on trains.

 This is the final code of the step by step tutorial of how to develop applications based on Appear IQ HTML5 App Framework.